Can I run WebKing from the command line?

 Hi jack, sorry for the delay (things have been busy here).

 Static Analysis applies to CSS, HTML, Javascript, VB, WSDL, and XML files.
 For the most part, Static Analysis treats JSP files as HTML files with JSP-script embedded in it (making it the opposite of how jsp files are understood by the compiler), though static JSP-includes (JSP-includes that don't require processing of the JSP) are supported.
-PHP and ASP files are treated in much the same way, though their support is currently slightly more limited than JSP files.
+PHP and ASP files are treated in much the same way, though their support is currently slightly more limited than JSP files.1.
+What types of files does static analysis tool check?
+I know it checks HTML and JSP files as I can see it finds errors against these files in the report.

 What is considered CSS, HTML, Javascript, etc is dependant on how you have configured WebKing.
 For example, you may want to indicate that .inc files are actually HTML.
 Once you have configured WebKing accordingly, it will treat all .inc files as HTML.
 You can configure these settings under File: Customize Preferences: MIME Types.

 Obviously, not all parts of Static Analysis apply to all type of files.
-For example, a CodeWizard with only CSS rules would only be used to check CSS files.
+For example, a CodeWizard with only CSS rules would only be used to check CSS files.2.
+Is there a way (such as log file) for me to tell how much time it takes to finish static analysis?

 There is an "echotime" command that will cause WebKing to print the current time while running a command-line script.